-As part of the process of preparing the Joint Area Action Plan, development briefs are being prepared for key areas of change within the harbour and will set out guiding principles for development.
+As part of the process of preparing the Joint Area Action Plan, development briefs are being prepared have been adopted for key areas of change within the harbour, and will setting out guiding principles for development.
 Developments will be encouraged that are consistent with the Vision and Strategic objectives as set out in the emerging JAAP and the guiding principles within the adopted development briefs.

-The Council will facilitate the delivery of approximately 1100 new dwellings within the Shoreham Harbour Regeneration Area within Adur District during the plan period to 2031.
+The Council will facilitate the delivery of approximately a minimum of 1100 new dwellings within the Shoreham Harbour Regeneration Area within Adur District during the plan period to 2031.
 In addition, up to 550 new dwellings could be delivered beyond the plan period.
 A total of approximately 16,000 sqm of employment generating uses (including B1 uses) will also be provided up to 2031.

 Public open space, community uses and small-scale ancillary retail, restaurants and cafes, leisure, and tourism uses will also be provided as part of a sustainable, new waterfront development.
+Suitable education provision will be made.